Deputies: S. Carolina lawmaker beat wife, pointed gun at her

 Corley told officers his wife tried to punch him after accusing him of cheating, and the police report noted a scratch on his forehead.

-Corley remained at the Aiken County jail on Tuesday morning.
-He is charged with first-degree criminal domestic violence, which carries up to 10 years in prison if convicted, and pointing a firearm at a person, which has a maximum sentence of five years.
+Corley is charged with first-degree criminal domestic violence, which carries up to 10 years in prison if convicted, and pointing a firearm at a person, which has a maximum sentence of five years.
 Neither charge has a minimum punishment.

+A judge set Corley’s bond at $20,000 and ordered him to not contact his wife.
+Corley didn’t talk about the charges during his brief hearing Tuesday afternoon.

 The 36-year-old Republican lawyer was just elected to a second term.
-It wasn’t known if he had a lawyer, and no one answered a call to his phone.

-Corley’s arrest comes after a legislative session where lawmakers strengthened punishments for domestic violence and Gov. Nikki Haley made a high priority of reducing the state’s high rate of women killed by men who know them.
+Corley’s arrest comes after a legislative session where lawmakers strengthened punishments for domestic violence.
+Gov. Nikki Haley made it a priority to reduce the state’s high rate of women killed by men who know them.
 Corley voted for the legislation.

-House Speaker Jay Lucas promised in a statement to take action to maintain the dignity of the House if Corley is indicted.
+House Speaker Jay Lucas promised in a statement to take action if Corley is indicted.
 By state law, Corley must be suspended from the House if indicted on a felony charge.

 Corley may be best known in the House as a staunch defender of the Confederate flag.
-After the flag was removed from Statehouse grounds in July 2015, Corley sponsored a bill for a statewide vote on whether to return it that went nowhere.
+After the flag was removed from Statehouse grounds in July 2015, Corley sponsored a bill for a statewide vote on whether to return it.
+The bill went nowhere.

 He also sent a Christmas card with the Confederate flag on it to Republican lawmakers in 2015 after the flag came down suggesting they “ask for forgiveness of all your sins such as betrayal,” calling it a joke in his smart-aleck style.
 Democrats got a card with a photo of his children.